CUCyber/class/2810-19-fall/9-linux-user-mgmt.md

 Note:
 An easy way to check if a user has a password set is to take a peek at the encrypted password field of /etc/shadow

+## Where are the passwords for users stored?

+What should the permissions for /etc/shadow be?

 ## Adding and Removing Users